MozillaFoundation/foundation.mozilla.org/foundation_cms/core/factories/README.md

 2. Read its contents as a raw string
 3. Use that string as the value for a `rich_text` StreamField block

+Note: The `type` key must be available and match the StreamField block's `key` or you'll get a key error.

 ### Example Partial: `body/intro.html`

 ```html